 Infection Prevention and Control

-Health protection Scotland Review and Practice Recommendations.
+Health Protection Scotland Review and Practice Recommendations.
 Existing and emerging technologies used for decontamination of the healthcare environment - Antimicrobial Copper Surfaces, 2017

 Health Protection Scotland (HPS) is a division of NHS National Services Scotland which works at the very heart of the health service across Scotland, delivering services critical to frontline patient care and supporting the efficient and effective operation of NHS Scotland.
-It underook a review of clinical evidence on copper alloy surfaces for environmental decontamination stating “Antimicrobial copper surfaces provide an example of a novel technology that may supplement standard cleaning practices and potentially further reduce the transmission of nosocomial pathogens.”
+It undertook a review of clinical evidence on copper alloy surfaces for environmental decontamination stating “Antimicrobial copper surfaces provide an example of a novel technology that may supplement standard cleaning practices and potentially further reduce the transmission of nosocomial pathogens.”